MapsGraphsCharts/falcon_fhr/README.md

 - Runs are headless by default; set `browser.headless = false`, `SCRAPER_HEADLESS=false`, or pass `--headed` to watch the UI.
 - Use `--override key=value` (repeatable, JSON-friendly) for ad-hoc tweaks: `--override fingerprint_enabled=false --override headless=false`.
 - All environment variables can live in `.env` or be supplied inline on the command line.
+- Repeated 500s from the Amex `hotel/properties` API now trigger a built-in ~2.5 minute pause between retries, so full sweeps survive short Hyperbrowser/backend hiccups.
+Combine that with `SCRAPER_MAX_CONSECUTIVE_BACKEND_FAILURES` (or the matching `[search]` option) when you need longer or shorter tolerance before a run aborts.

 ## Next Steps
 - Expand `SearchParams` to cover additional filters (price ranges, loyalty tiers, amenities).